eisopux/checker-framework-languageserver/README.md

 - copy the `build/libs/checker-framework-languageserver-all.jar` file to that directory.

-### More information on LSPs
+### More information

-This repo contains a report on plugins for modern source code editors for type-checking Java files.
-This plugin is based on information for the Checker Framework and the Language Server Protocol (LSP).
-This can be found [here](https://github.com/jainishmehta/checker-framework-languageserver/blob/master/manual/main.tex).
-You can put this report through Overleaf to see the LaTeX output.
+The report [Checker Framework Integration for Editors and Integrated Development Environments (IDEs) based on the Language Server Protocol (LSP)](https://github.com/eisopux/checker-framework-languageserver/blob/master/manual/main.tex) contains more technical details.

 ## Acknowledgements